 What About Sexual Assault Victims?

 While it may not be what you’d expect, being sexually assaulted affects people in different ways.
 Some survivors enjoy CNC kink, because the consensual piece of it gives them a sense of control that they did not have during a previous assault.
-Others do not wish to engage in this form of sex.
+Others do not wish to engage in this form of sex due to emotional or physical injury.
 There is no right or wrong, and both can be healthy approaches to sex after sexual assault.

 Partners of survivors may feel guilty about using physical force or doing anything that could potentially trigger them.
 It’s important to always have a conversation before any intimacy takes place, and ask questions, state your fears, agree on limits to reiterate autonomy, volition, and consent.